Labirintami/doc/docs/tree_collection/api/treecollection_getid_method.md

 ---
-sidebar_label:
+sidebar_label: getId
-title:
+title: getId
 ---

-@short:gets the ID of an item
+@short: gets the ID of an item

 @params:
 - index 		number		 the index of the item